ballerina-attic/websocket-integration/README.md

 The `chat_server` is the package for the chat application server side implementation.

 The `chat_web_client` is the web client for the chat application.
-This guide elaborates more on the server-side implementation of the chat application using WebSockets.
+This guide elaborates more on the server-side implementation of the chat application using WebSocket.

 - Create the above directories in your local machine and also create empty `.bal` files.